Posted in News & Articles on December 8, 2014

 The new legislation requires that prior to initiation of a foreclosure, notification must be sent to the Mortgagor advising that this option is available and that they have an option to discuss whether the property may be marketed for sale, by mutual consent of both parties.
 The Mortgagor has 60 days to respond should he/she wish to avail themselves of the new process.
 The Mortgagor, however, must first contact a licensed real estate agent to discuss the feasibility of listing the property for sale pursuant to the foreclosure by market sale process.

 After receipt of the sale contract and Mortgagor’s consent, the Mortgagee may then commence the foreclosure action and file a timely motion for judgment.
 Subordinate lien holders are then given “first right of refusal law days”, in inverse order of priority, by which time they can preserve their interest in the property by tendering full payment called for under the purchase and sale contract.
 If the lien holder does not tender full payment by its first right of refusal law day then its lien rights are extinguished upon the sale.
 It is clear that the new legislation was drafted in recognition of the fact that foreclosure auctions do not attract the highest and best sales prices for foreclosed properties.
 Whether the new process will succeed in correcting that problem only time will tell.
 Needless to say, being faced with possible foreclosure is stressful under the best of circumstances.
 While the new foreclosure law will provide homeowners with another option when faced with foreclosure, it also may serve to confuse and complicate the process.
-If you have any questions about foreclosure, the programs available to you (including mediation) or the possible protection of your property through bankruptcy, feel free to call Harlow, Adams & Friedman and speak with a knowledgeable experienced Attorney who can help guide you through the process.
+If you have any questions about foreclosure, the programs available to you (including mediation) or the possible protection of your property through bankruptcy, feel free to call Harlow, Adams & Friedman and speak with a knowledgeable experienced Bridgeport personal injury attorney who can help guide you through the process.